infernao/movie-booking/README.md

 - Choose and book available seats.
 - Make payments (**dummy payments** for the scope of the project).
 - View **past and upcoming bookings**.
-- Cancel bookings before the show starts.
+- Cancel bookings upto one day before the show starts.

 **Admin users** (theater owners) have additional privileges, including:
 - Adding movies.
-- Managing theaters and screens.
+- Managing,Adding & deleting theaters and screens.
 - Setting ticket prices.

 ---